 An important point is that the format hides how an image is finalized and by which means this is done.
 The ETS uses image patching, which supports only small modifications (e.g. change of a byte).
-Because modern compilers create better code when they have more information, compiling the image at download time with all settings from the integration tool leads to smaller images in some cases.1 the KNX standard [KNX].
-If no appropriate functional block exists, the application programmer may (and will have to) create his own.
+Because modern compilers create better code when they have more information, compiling the image at download time with all settings from the integration tool leads to smaller images in some cases.

 The format groups everything into functional blocks, which are a kind of high level description of the application.
 The organizational process of how functional blocks and their interfaces are defined is beyond the scope of this document.
-Some are defined in
+Some are defined in the KNX standard [KNX].
+If no appropriate functional block exists, the application programmer may (and will have to) create his own.

-1This is especially important because the GCC port produces larger code than a good assembler programmer.
+&lt;sup>1This is especially important because the GCC port produces larger code than a good assembler programmer.